 The information provided in this guide is intended for general information and illustrative purposes.
-Your benefits will be worked out in accordance with and subject to the governing trust deed and rules of the Network Rail Section of the Railways Pension Scheme and relevant legislation.
+Your benefits will be worked out in accordance with and subject to the governing trust deed and rules and relevant legislation.

 Although every effort has been made to ensure the information given in this guide is accurate, none of the information given can give you, or your beneficiaries, legal rights to benefits that differ from those provided in the pension trust and rules.
 The Trustee, Network Rail and Railpen Limited ("Railpen") give no warranty and accept no responsibility for the accuracy of the information provided, or for your reliance on that information.
 Therefore, the information provided should not be relied upon to make investment or other decisions.